Lennix/HappyAuction/readme.txt

     - status:   true if successful

+AUCTION/COMPLETED:
+- haSendToStash() -> status
+    Sends completed items to stash.
+Fails if nothing to send. example: while haSendToStash() do end
+    will send every completed item to stash.
+    NOTE: this function will NOT fail if your stash is full.
+    - status:   true if successful.

 ITEM:
 - haItem() -> item
     Returns information about the last selected item.
 Values will be 0 if no